puzzle/puzzle.github.io/README.md

 ## OSS Project and Tools
 * [Prawn-markup](https://github.com/puzzle/prawn-markup) - Parse simple HTML markup to include in Prawn PDFs
+* [Wagons](https://github.com/puzzle/wagons) - Wagons are extensions to your application train running on Rails
 * [Nochmal](https://github.com/puzzle/nochmal) - Adds a rake task to reupload ActiveStorage attachments to a new storage
 * [Bleib](https://github.com/puzzle/bleib) - A ruby gem that helps containerized rails applications to wait for a migrated database.
 * [Dry-crud](http://github.com/codez/dry_crud) - Generates DRY and specifically extendable CRUD controller, views and helpers for Rails applications